 Your first step is to learn everything you can about the laser engraving industry and potential markets you want to serve.
-Trade publications such as Awards and Engraving (A&E), Engravers Journal, Recognition Review and CoreIDRAW Pro are all reputable publications that will give you insights into potential markets and customers.
+TTrade publications such as Awards and Engraving (A&E), Engravers Journal, Insights and CorelDRAW Help are reputable outlets that cover trends, techniques, marketing advice, and much more.